 Family Law Certificate Program

-The Howard University School of Law offers a Family Law Certificate (Certificate) to qualified students.
+Howard University School of Law (HUSL) offers a Family Law Certificate (Certificate) for interested and qualified students.

-Complete all other Howard University School of Law’s requirements for the Juris Doctorate degree.
+Complete all other Howard University School of Law requirements for the Juris Doctor degree.

 A. General Curricular Requirements

-- Complete at least eighteen (18) credit hours of Family Law and Family Law-related courses (courses in which a significant amount of class time is devoted to discussion of family law issues such as property ownership) that appear on the list of approved courses below in addition to the required course of Family Law.
-Candidates strongly are advised to select as many bar courses from the list of approved courses as possible.
+- Complete at least twenty-one (21) credit hours of approved Family Law and related courses (courses in which a significant amount of class time is devoted to discussion of family law issues).
+This is a minimum credit requirement.
+To demonstrate a genuine interest in Family Law and to receive a thorough indoctrination in this subject area, candidates are urged to enroll in as many Family Law courses as possible.
+In addition, for bar preparation, candidates strongly are advised to select as many bar courses from the list of approved courses as possible.

 B. Approved Courses